 6. Are you vaccinated against whooping cough & flu?

-When dealing with vulnerable little beings, ask your photographer if they are vaccinated.
+Ask your photographer if they are vaccinated.
 It’s a good idea to be wary of your babies exposure to other people, especially in the first few weeks.
 This ensures the health of your baby is not put at risk.
 Further information on whooping cough can be found on the Department of Health website here.

 7. Do you have insurance?

 Any photographer who works with newborn babies should have business and liability insurance.
 These items mean that you are dealing with a professional.
 A professional photographer should also provide a contract agreement for you to sign that outlines all of the key terms and conditions for the session.
 You should feel comfortable handing your precious baby over to your photographer and trust that they have done everything possible to protect your child.

 8. Do you have an assistant or will there be other people with you at the session?
 Sometimes photographers will have an assistant who helps them during the session, and other times they may rely on a parent to help.
 It’s always good to know if there will be additional people handling your baby or others watching at the session.

 9. Are parents and siblings included in the newborn session?